swcarpentry/python-novice-inflammation/reference.md

 :   Changeable.
 The value of mutable data can be altered after it has been
     created.
 See [immutable](#immutable)."

+notebook
+:   Interactive computational environment accessed via your web browser, in which you can write
+    and execute Python code and combine it with explanatory text, mathematics and visualizations.
+    Examples are IPython or Jupyter notebooks.

 object
 :   A collection of conceptually related variables ([members](#member)) and
     functions using those variables ([methods](#method)).